SOM-Research/Impromptu/README.md

 Impromptu is a prototype implementation of a model-driven engineering tool for prompt engineering.
 Its goal is enabling the definition of prompts for different types of generative AI systems and different tasks (text-to-text, text-to-image, multi-modal prompts).

+For example, you can write a generic prompt to generate an image as follows:

+    prompt myImage(): image
+        core = medium( photography ), "dogs", "alert" weight high, no( "cats" ), no ( "humans" )

+Impromptu can generate platform-specific prompts for different platforms that take advantage of its advanced settings, e.g. defining the weight of specific concepts within the prompt.
+Different systems offer different settings and use a different syntax.
+With Impromptu, you only need to write them once.
+You can also import one prompt into another (write modular prompts!) as well as defining prompt chains or keeping track of different prompt versions.

 ## Requirements

 Impromptu is implemented in TypeScript using the [Langium](https://langium.org) open-source language engineering toolkit.
 In order to run Impromptu you need [Node.js](https://nodejs.org/) and [Visual Studio Code](https://code.visualstudio.com/) in your system.